Multi-model RAG with SurrealDB & LangChain

 [ { height: 10, id: building:tgemvaf9raf5u6ng98bs, kind: 'apartment', identifier: 'Toria apartments' } ]

-The only reason why these fields are still around is that DEFINE simply sets the rules for a schema, a SELECT query is a read operation.
+The only reason why these fields are still around is that DEFINE simply sets the rules for a schema, and the SELECT query that follows is a read operation.

 But once we perform a write operation like UPDATE on building , that’s the end of the fields height and kind .